 - Minor use refers to when drugs are used to treat one of the major species (horses, dogs, cats, cattle, pigs, turkeys and chickens) for a disease that is rare.

 - A disease can be rare because it occurs only in certain areas of the country, or because it affects only a small number of animals each year.

-Why was there a law needed to help MUMS?
+Why is a law needed to help MUMS?

-- When a drug company wants to sell a drug, it needs to prove to the Food and Drug Administration (FDA) that the drug is safe and that it works.
+- When a drug company wants to sell a drug, it needs to prove to the Food and Drug Administration (FDA) that the drug is safe and that it works (that it's effective).

 - It is very expensive for a drug company to develop an animal drug, get it approved by FDA, and on the market for sale.

-- Drug companies often can’t afford to develop new drugs for minor uses or minor species because enough people won’t buy the drug to pay for their expenses.
-For example, a company won’t sell a lot of drugs for sick pheasants because there aren’t a lot of pheasants raised on farms in the U.S. While on the other hand, billions of chickens are raised in the U.S. and a company can make a lot of money selling drugs for chickens.
+- Drug companies often can’t afford to develop new drugs for minor uses or minor species because they won’t sell enough of the drug to pay for their expenses.
+For example, a company won’t sell a lot of drugs for pheasants because there aren’t a lot of pheasants raised on farms in the U.S. On the other hand, billions of chickens are raised in the U.S. and a company can make a lot of money selling drugs for chickens.

-- So Congress passed a law called the Minor Use and Minor Species Act of 2004 to help make it less expensive to get these drugs approved for minor uses and minor species.
+- So, Congress passed the Minor Use and Minor Species Animal Health Act to help make it less expensive for drug companies to get drugs approved for minor uses and minor species.

-- When a drug company sends CVM information about a drug for a minor use or a minor species, OMUMS and ONADE look at the information to make sure the drug is safe and effective.
+- When a drug company sends FDA an application to get a drug approved for a minor use or a minor species, ONADE looks at the information in the application to make sure the drug is safe and effective.
 Even though the drug is for a smaller market, the standards for drug approval are the same as for a drug for a major species.

 - OMUMS and ONADE work with other federal agencies, such as the U.S. Fish and Wildlife Service, and other groups, such as scientists at a university, to support studies of potential drugs for minor uses and minor species.